 People often ask me for ways to save money on their grocery bill while trying to eat healthy.
-Specifically, how to handle to cost of high quality, organic meat.
-Chinese Chicken Lettuce Cups are a great way to fill your plate with tons of veggies while only using three chicken breasts to feed a family of four.
+Specifically, how to handle to the cost of high quality, organic meat.
+Asian Chicken Lettuce Cups are a great way to fill your plate with tons of veggies while only using three chicken breasts to feed a family of four.
 In fact, you could even get away with two chicken breasts and add in two more cups of chopped vegetables instead.

 Now that farmers market season is upon us, these lettuce cups are perfect for using whatever vegetables you have on hand or are in season including asparagus, zucchini, green peas, carrots and more.
 The options are endless.